Alexander Lacey: Big Cat Trainer and Animal Lover

 “It’s amazing how intelligent and inspiring these animals are.
 Their unique personalities are incredible.
 To train these beautiful animals is the most rewarding thing and no matter where I am, I hope to do so for many years to come.
 I love what I do and I love my cats even more.”

-Thank you, Feld Entertainment and the cast and crew of Ringling Bros. and Barnum & Bailey.
+Thank you, Feld Entertainment, for bringing us Ringling Bros. and Barnum & Bailey circus.

 Thank you, Alexander Lacey.